vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Bruce-Chung/after-1.md

 ###Deliverables for next checkin:

+* TEST!!! (frontend and backend)
+* Separate containers and components
+* Prop Types
-Bring in author data
+* Bring in author data
-Create rubric for weighing scores
+* Create rubric for weighing scores
-Combine scores
+* Combine scores
-Find a way to clean/allow more urls
+* Find a way to clean/allow more urls